 Our 21st century world is replete with contrasting challenges.
 Hunger, poverty, desperation, chaos and conflict are still quite pervasive in large areas of the globe, as they were in post World War II Europe, contrasting with the remarkable achievements and wellbeing of the European Union and its enlargement to include central and parts of Eastern Europe, in effect a continuation of the Marshall Plan.

 The Marshall Plan: Lessons Learned for the 21st Century monograph addresses historical, diplomatic, economic, and strategic aspects of the European Recovery Program (ERP), (popularly known as the Marshall Plan), which brought Europe out of the chaos, hunger, poverty, desperation, and ashes of World War II.

 The authors of the monograph review the more than half a century journey from the early days of the ERP through the common market, the OECD, the European Union and its central and Eastern European inclusion.
 The Marshall Plan was intended for the whole of Europe and not only its western part.
 The authors – scholars, policy makers, and business leaders – address applications of the Marshall Plan’s lessons learned to the 21st century, for capacity building, human and sustainable development, and the role of public, private partnerships in emerging market economies and democratic societies.
 The scholarly contributions are from France, Italy, Poland, Romania, the United Kingdom and the United States.

 The editors hope that this monograph, of insightful, thought-provoking papers derived from the Marshall Plan 60th Anniversary Symposium would further stimulate the dialogue regarding the lessons learned from the European Recovery Program, and contribute to the development of solutions to the complex global challenges of the 21st century.

-- Eliot Sorel and Pier Carlo Padoan, Deputy Secretary-General and Chief Economist of the OECD, editors
+- Eliot Sorel and Pier Carlo Padoan, editors